NYC firefighter dies battling blaze on set of Bruce Willis, Edward Norton film 'Motherless Brooklyn'

 Norton was standing outside when he first noticed the fire in the basement and pointed it out to a nearby cop, the New York Post reported.

-The deceased firefighter was 37 years old and had four daughters, according to the paper.

-He was initially missing when a mayday call went out from the building, multiple witness reports said.
+Davidson was initially missing when a mayday call went out from the building, multiple witness reports said.
 The New York City Fire Department declared the scene "under control" on Twitter about 2:40 a.m.
 Friday.

 The site of the fire, at 773 St. Nicholas Ave., in the Hamilton Heights section of Harlem, formerly housed the St. Nick’s Jazz Pub, a fixture of Harlem's nightlife that was closed in 2011.